jaquielajoie/pyplayer/README.md

 # Bussing
 - "IAC Driver Bus 1" is set as the default midi bus (MAC compatible)
 - rtmidi is used as the mido backend
-- these must be changed in the code manually at the moment.
+- these must be changed in the code manually at the moment